nicholaswmin/automap/benchmark/bench/README.md

 - A timeline
 - A [histogram][hgram]
-- An ASCII max duration chart
+- An ASCII chart of max-durations

 ##### Example